-If you plan to donate proceeds to an off campus entity, you must receive prior University approval (through DSAL).
+If you plan to donate proceeds to an off campus entity, you must receive prior University approval (through Office of Student Engagement).
 The campus beneficiary must be a non-profit organization and supply a non-profit tax ID number prior to approval.
 Agreements with off campus promoters will be carefully reviewed to ensure that events are truly benefits and earn a sufficient return to the charity.
 An event budget is required before approval.

 A budget should be developed to help in the planning of your event.
 Include all expenses (fees, publicity, room and tech costs) as well as all anticipated income (tickets and donations).

 Take care in making verbal agreements, since most performer contracts are in their favor.
 Only the University Contract Compliance Officer may execute the contract.
 When negotiating fees, the organization advisor must be involved in the process.
 Consider carefully the fee and other performer expenses such as travel and lodging; and do not hesitate to negotiate.
 Seek advice from the Office of Student Engagement.
 Contact the University Contract Compliance Officer for more information and advice on the matter at (936)261-1741.